Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 5. Handle edge cases that bite in production

-• Deleted tweets: if a tweet is deleted between when you fetched it and when your callback fires, the URL will 404.
+- Deleted tweets: if a tweet is deleted between when you fetched it and when your callback fires, the URL will 404.
 Treat this as expected, not an error.

-• Protected accounts: if a tracked user goes private, /user-tweets will return an empty list.
-Log and continue.
+- Protected accounts: if a tracked user goes private,

-• Pinned tweets: the first tweet in a /user-tweets response is often the pinned tweet, not the most recent.
-Sort by created_at if you care about strict chronological order.
+/user-tweetsresponse is often the pinned tweet, not the most recent.
+Sort bycreated_atif you care about strict chronological order. - Retweets vs original tweets:

-• Rate-limited replies: is_replies_limited indicates the author restricted replies.
+is_replies_limitedindicates the author restricted replies.
 Useful signal for some monitoring use cases.

 Use cases where this approach earns its keep

-Five patterns I see most often.
+Five patterns we see most often.

 News and signal detection.
 Build a List of breaking-news handles (Reuters, AP, Bloomberg, regional outlets, beat reporters) and poll it every 5 seconds.
 Fan out to a Discord server or trading dashboard.
 This is the cheapest version of a "news firehose" you can build in 2026.

 Lead generation.
 Poll /search-tweets for problem-statement queries: "any recommendations for" (CRM OR analytics OR transcription), "looking for an alternative to", "we just churned from".
 Route to a Slack channel reviewed by sales.
 Most teams running this catch 5 to 15 qualified leads per week per query bucket.
+It is the real-time engine behind Twitter lead generation at scale.

 FAQ